The64thGamer/cheeseepedia/content/photos/9ir3nmrqwkui3xfuh4xdavif.md

 categories = ["ShowBiz Pizza Place"] pages = ["Joliet, IL (1965 W Jefferson St)"] startDate = ""
-description = "Joliet as a ShowBiz Pizza Place in the 1980's."
 +++
+Joliet as a ShowBiz Pizza Place in the 1980's.